 Motorcyclists and their passengers are more vulnerable to the hazards of weather and road conditions than drivers in closed vehicles.
 (Source).

-The operation of a side by side (ROV) requires the driver to be 16 or older unless an exception applies.
-For example, if the vehicle operator is under 16 and supervised by an adult, or someone appointed as a guardian to monitor the child, kids can generally operate off-road vehicles, OFF-ROAD.
-Like most rules for safe riding with kids, to run a UTV or ATV, the child must be able to safely work and reach all the vehicle's controls, such as the footpegs, and brakes.
+A side-by-side (ROV) operation requires the driver to be 16 or older unless an exception applies.
+For example, suppose the vehicle operator is under 16 and supervised by an adult or someone appointed as a guardian to monitor the child.
+In that case, kids can generally operate off-road vehicles, OFF-ROAD.
+Like most rules for safe riding with kids, to run a UTV or ATV, the child must be able to safely work and reach all the vehicle’s controls, such as the footpegs and brakes.

-Important: Even if your child doesn't need a motorcycle permit or license for the recreational riding of a motor vehicle, it doesn't mean they should venture out into the tundra unless you know how to prepare him or her for their fun, risky adventure.
-What everyone needs to know is motorcycle occupants remain at a significantly higher risk of dying or suffering a lifetime injury than when compared to occupants of motor cars.
+Important: Even if your child doesn’t need a motorcycle permit or license for the recreational riding of a motor vehicle, it doesn’t mean they should venture out into the tundra unless you know how to prepare them for their fun, risky adventure.
+Everyone needs to know that motorcycle occupants remain at a significantly higher risk of dying or suffering a lifetime injury than motor car occupants.